 - Two women "collect" the sperm of a male friend who agrees to give it to them to help them become parents.
 The collected sperm is then injected into one of the women without the help of medical personnel.
 The two women look after the process themselves.

-Can there be filiation between a child and each of the two men in a couple?
+How do you prove filiation between a child and each of the two men in a couple?

 Currently, the only way two men can be legally recognized as the parents of a child is through adoption.
 More specifically, there are two options: